nasa/HDTN/README.md

 * `LOG_TO_PROCESS_FILE` controls whether each process writes to their own log file.
 The default value is `OFF`.
 * `LOG_TO_SUBPROCESS_FILE` controls whether each subprocess writes to their own log file.
 The default value is `OFF`.

-## Known issue ##
-* Ubuntu distributions may install an older CMake version that is not compatible
-* Some processors may not support hardware acceleration or the RDSEED instruction, both ON by default in the cmake file

 Getting Started
 ===============